Lionel MessiArgentinian Footballer

-Lionel Messi is an Argentinian footballer who currently plays for La Liga side FC Barcelona.
+Lionel Messi is an Argentinian footballer who plays as a forward for Paris Saint-Germain.

 • Date of birth: 24 June 1987